In the ancient Greek myth, Pygmalion sculpts a woman out of clay and desperately, achingly, wishes she could become real.

 The most salient human chord struck in this storyline is each creator's ardent sense of conviction.
 If you're someone who has ever had a dogged, tunnel-vision, passionate belief in your own creation, you know exactly what we mean.
 Over thousands of years, it has morphed the name Pygmalion into a familiar trope of human folly and brilliant inventor's fuel.

-Georges Melies (an old favorite of ours) poked a bit of fun at him (us?) in his 1898 trick film Pygmalion and Galatea, where the sculptor attempts to embrace his statue-love.
+Georges Melies (an old favorite of ours) poked a bit of fun at Pygmalion (and us?) in his 1898 trick film Pygmalion and Galatea, where the sculptor attempts to embrace his statue-love.
 The top half of her repeatedly disappears, leaving a skirt in the foreground as she materializes in another spot in the room and stands aloof, observing his frenzy.

 Georges Melies' Pygmalion and Galatea